User Reference#

 See also the add_node_elevations_raster and add_node_elevations_google functions.

-- Parameters:
+Parameters:

-G (networkx.MultiDiGraph) – input graph with elevation node attribute
+• G (networkx.MultiDiGraph) – input graph with elevation node attribute

-add_absolute (bool) – if True, also add absolute value of grade as grade_abs attribute
+• add_absolute (bool) – if True, also add absolute value of grade as grade_abs attribute

-precision (int) – deprecated, do not use
+• precision (int) – deprecated, do not use

-- Returns:
+Returns:

 G – graph with edge grade (and optionally grade_abs) attributes

-- Return type:
+Return type:

 networkx.MultiDiGraph

-- osmnx.elevation.add_node_elevations_google(G, api_key=None, max_locations_per_batch=350, pause=0, precision=None, url_template='https://maps.googleapis.com/maps/api/elevation/json?locations={}&key={}')#
+osmnx.elevation.add_node_elevations_google(G, api_key=None, batch_size=350, pause=0, max_locations_per_batch=None, precision=None, url_template=None)

 For a free local alternative see the add_node_elevations_raster function.
 See also the add_edge_grades function.

-- Parameters:
+Parameters:

-api_key (string) – a valid API key, can be None if the API does not require a key
+• api_key (string) – a valid API key, can be None if the API does not require a key

-max_locations_per_batch (int) – max number of coordinate pairs to submit in each API call (if this is too high, the server will reject the request because its character limit exceeds the max allowed)
+• batch_size (int) – max number of coordinate pairs to submit in each API call (if this is too high, the server will reject the request because its character limit exceeds the max allowed)

-pause (float) – time to pause between API calls, which can be increased if you get rate limited
+• pause (float) – time to pause between API calls, which can be increased if you get rate limited

-precision (int) – deprecated, do not use
+• precision (int) – deprecated, do not use

-- Returns:
+Returns:

 G – graph with node elevation attributes

-- Return type:
+Return type:

 networkx.MultiDiGraph

-- osmnx.elevation.add_node_elevations_raster(G, filepath, band=1, cpus=None)#
+osmnx.elevation.add_node_elevations_raster(G, filepath, band=1, cpus=None)

 Add elevation attribute to each node from local raster file(s).